Skip to main content

 When work pauses for a compliance or document gap, send a short message that states:

-Add current requirement details only after verification.
+Include only requirement details you have verified.
 Send this early, not at project-end escalation.

 Recover with small operational fixes, one bottleneck at a time.